robinroestenburg/tamingthemindmonkey-sinatra/posts/2012-03-06-refactoring-retrieving-arel-attributes-values.markdown

 ~~~

 I did not touch the parameters of the method because I do not know how much
 effort it would take right now (don't want to shave that yak either!).

-I would like to make the `column_for_attribute` a little bit smarter, so I could
-have this part of the code be a bit simple.
-Or I could add detection of a
-readonly attributes to the column class so I could make the code more generic.
+I would
+like to refactor this next.

 The main goal of this refactoring was to get rid of the nested ifs and the ugly
-if-statement inside the assigment of value.
+if-statement inside the assignment of value.
 I think I succeeded, I hope
 [they](https://github.com/rails/rails/pull/5294) like it :)